Polo in the Park Polo in the Park

 Curated by Anderson himself

-Wes Anderson fans have a solid reason to swing by the Design Museum this weekend, as the director's archive of around 600 props, costumes and sketches goes on show.
+Wes Anderson fans have a solid reason to swing by the Design Museum, as the director's archive of around 600 props, costumes, and sketches is on show.
 The big draw is the three-metre-wide model of the Grand Budapest Hotel, which looks just as sweet in person as it does on screen.
 You can also check out the “Asteroid City” vending machines, Margot Tenenbaum's fur coat from “The Royal Tenenbaums” and plenty of tiny stop motion pieces from “Fantastic Mr Fox” and “Isle of Dogs”.
-It is expected to get busy, so booking ahead is advised.
+Booking ahead is advised.

 • Price: Varies